rgehan/octolenses/README.md

 It is available on both [Google Chrome](https://chrome.google.com/webstore/detail/octolenses/ghlblfakaklgkdmfejdlffbmpcaidoci) and [Firefox](https://addons.mozilla.org/fr/firefox/addon/github-octolenses/).

+By default, it overrides your browser's default "New Tab" page, but this can be disabled so that it only opens when you click on the extension's icon.

+You can access this setting in the settings modal, which can be opened by simply clicking on the little cog icon on the top right hand corner.

 ## Usage example

 At my current job, we have quite a lovely system where each Pull Request is